canopy-js/canopy-js/README.md

 #### 1. Explanation is a traversal of a graph

 When an expert produces an explanation, they are taking their interconnected knowledge and producing a partial linearization of it for some specific audience and purpose.
-This linearization can occur up-front, when writing a book for example.
-Or, the expert can answer questions, producing small linearizations in response to specific individuals.
-A custom explanation can include more clarification for a beginner, more detail for someone advanced, and connections of the material to the interests and background of the listener.
-However, unlike a book, customization requires continued access to the explainer.
-The idea of many hypertext systems, and Canopy in particular, is that rather than producing a single text, the expert might record their graph itself, and then the user could produce their own linearizations on the fly as desired.
+This linearization can occur up-front, for example when writing a book.
+Or, the expert can answer questions, producing small linearizations in response to specific prompts.
+A customized explanation can include more clarification for a beginner, more detail for someone advanced, and connections from the material to the interests and prior knowledge of the listener.
+However, customization requires continued access to the explainer.
+The idea of many hypertext systems, and Canopy in particular, is that rather than producing a single text, the author might record the graph itself, and then the user could produce their own linearizations as desired.

-#### 2. Explainers customize explanations
+#### 2. Explanations can be very large

-#### 3. Explanations can be very large
+There are practical limits to the length of a book, or the size of a lecture.
+But people can produce explanations much larger than this.
+A professor can explain the material of an entire course.
+A domain expert might be able to explain an entire field or discipline.
+Large explanations might have certain benefits.
+A single-author work would have a common vocabulary and approach, which might make it easier to assilimate.
+Yet dealing with large explanations presents a logistical difficulty.
+At the moment, they are hard to produce, and they are hard to consume.
+Beyond a certain scale, even indexes and tables of contents become too large to navigate.
+For this, however, we can borrow from computer science the concept of binary search.
+If we compose paragraphs that link a few other paragraphs, and follow the path like a tree, we could navigate a million paragraphs while only ever seeing ten paragraphs at once.
+This approach would enable new kinds of writing-in-the-large that haven't been previously possible.

 #### 4. Every idea is a unique address